 ► The CMS Capacity-building Strategy 2015-2017 makes an indirect contribution to this target by addressing the capacity of CMS National Focal Points to cooperate and communicate with national stakeholders inter alia on combating anthropogenic threats.

-6) Calls on Parties and non-Parties and stakeholders, with the support of the Secretariat, to strengthen national and local capacity for the implementation of the POW and the protection of species impacted by climate change, including, inter alia, by developing partnerships with key stakeholders and organizing training courses, translating and disseminating examples of best practice, sharing and implementing protocols and regulations, transferring technology, and promoting the use of online and other tool to address specific issues contained in the POW
+7. Calls on Parties, non-Parties and stakeholders, with the support of the Secretariat, to strengthen national and local capacity for the implementation of the POW and the protection of species impacted by climate change, including, inter alia, by developing partnerships with key stakeholders and organizing training courses, translating and disseminating examples of best practice, sharing and implementing protocols and regulations, transferring technology, and promoting the use of online and other tool to address specific issues contained in the POW; The PoW also seeks an increase in the capacity of natural resource managers and other decision makers to enhance their ability to address the impacts on climate change on migratory species.

 The PoW also seeks an increase in the capacity of natural resource managers and other decision makers to enhance their ability to address the impacts on climate change on migratory species.